0x03A6/menger-sponge-raymarching/README.md

 ---

-The core code of this project is written by DeepSeek.
+Part of the code of this project is written by DeepSeek.
 I have asked him/her for permission to make this project open sourced. :)